ikerperez12/GPT_CMD/README.md

 python GPT_CMD.py
 ```

+`pillow` is required for clipboard image support.

 Login to ChatGPT in the browser when prompted.
 Questions are asked via the terminal.

 Follow the prompts to configure the session.
 During execution use the menu to
-ask questions, show or clear history, copy answers, search messages or export
+ask questions, show or clear history, copy answers, search messages, export the
-the conversation.
-You can also provide a file with predefined questions to run
+conversation or send an image from your clipboard.
+You can also provide a file
-them automatically at startup.
+with predefined questions to run them automatically at startup.

 ## Data Protection